 \section{Results}

-We ask whether and where a systematic association exists between constellation \emph{star cluster} and \emph{semantics}.
-A positive association would signal universality: a region of the sky is often assigned the same semantic across cultures.
+We ask if and where an association exists (beyond the scope of single cultural regions) between constellation \emph{star group} and \emph{semantics}.
+A positive association is a semantic parallel: a star group is assigned the same symbolism.

-We cannot use the strongest possible definition of \emph{star cluster} (namely, the exact set of star identities), because (1) this set matches exactly across cultures and phylogenies only in rare instances (e.g., the stars in the Big Dipper asterism, Orion's belt, or IAU Cru), and (2) in certain cultures (with oral astronomies, or of Chinese ancestry) the exact identity of the major or minor stars in the constellation is either not important~\cite{stephenson1994chinese} or uncertain and may vary even between villages~\cite{vahia2013gond}.
-Instead, we answer the research question for two weaker but complementary definitions of \emph{star cluster}:
+We cannot use the strong definition of star group (the exact set of stars), because (1) this set is rarely identical across cultures (only the small and bright Big Dipper, Orion's belt, and IAU Cru are commonly recognised), and (2) in some cultures, the exact identity of major or minor stars in the constellation is either not important~\cite{stephenson1994chinese} or uncertain, and can even vary between villages~\cite{vahia2013gond}.
+Instead, we use two flexible, complementary definitions of a star group:

-\begin{description} \item[(S.1)] The star cluster is defined by the \emph{sky region}, which is pinpointed by a chosen major star.
-I.e., a star cluster is a set of stars grouped into a constellation, such that this group includes a ``root star'' (e.g., $\alpha$ CMa in Bayer designation).
-Two star clusters over a root star will overlap (but need not be identical).
-The root stars are selected based on popularity: they are the stars with large constellation count, and tend to be bright.
-This definition \emph{fixes} the sky region of the star cluster on the celestial sphere, but allows the star pattern to differ. \item[(S.2)] The star cluster is defined by the \emph{features of its star pattern}: its size (number of stars), aspect ratio of the star cloud, spatial diameter on the celestial sphere, brightness statistics, and other properties of the convex hull and the spatial minimum spanning tree drawn over the star cluster.
-Two star clusters which are similar in these features need not coincide, or even be located in the same sky region.
-This definition \emph{fixes} the features of the star pattern, but allows its location on the celestial sphere to differ. \end{description}
+\begin{description} \item[(S.1)] The star group is a \emph{sky region}: a group of stars which includes a fixed ``root star'' (e.g., $\alpha$ CMa in Bayer designation).
+Star groups over a root star may not be identical across cultures, but always overlap.
+The root stars are selected based on popularity: they are part of many constellations, and tend to be bright.
+This definition \emph{fixes} the sky region of the star group on the celestial sphere, but allows the star pattern to vary. \item[(S.2)] The star group is a \emph{star pattern}: the number of stars, aspect ratio, spatial diameterin the sky, brightness statistics, and properties of the convex hull and the minimum spanning tree drawn over the star group.
+Two star groups which are similar in these features need not coincide, and may be located far apart in the sky.
+This definition \emph{fixes} the features of the star pattern, but allows its location on the celestial sphere to vary. \end{description}